Hildenborough to Hadlow or Tonbridge walk

 There are two possible lunch pubs on the route to Hadlow.
 Halfway through the Main Walk the Chaser Inn (01732-810360) in Shipbourne has a pleasant beer garden next to the churchyard and serves food all afternoon.
 Half an hour further on you come to the smaller and quieter Kentish Rifleman (01732-810727), a charming old pub in the hamlet of Dunk's Green.
-It serves homemade food up to 2pm (3pm Sun) and has a particularly attractive back garden.
+It serves homemade food up to 2pm (later at weekends) and also has an attractive back garden.

-The most convenient tea place in Hadlow is the Broadview Gardens Tearoom (01732-853286; open to 5pm Mon–Sat, 4pm Sun).
-An interesting alternative is the coffee shop in Weathered and Worn (07963-909156; open to 5pm, Wed–Sat only) on the High Street between the Tower and Broadview Gardens.
-The late lunch pubs mentioned above would provide stronger fare towards the end of the Main Walk, or before starting the final leg back to Tonbridge on the Long Walk.
+The most convenient tea place in Hadlow is the Broadview Gardens Tearoom (01732-372856; open to 5pm Mon–Sat, 4pm Sun).
+At weekends a nearby alternative is the small coffee shop in Weathered and Worn (07715-680862; open to 5pm Tue–Sat, closed Sun & Mon), on the High Street between the Gardens and the Tower.

 After the walk, we would love to get your feedback